Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/README.md

 ### Records
     A record is a message or an event that gets stored in Kafka.
 Essentially, it is the data that travels from producer to consumer through Kafka.
 A record contains a key, a value, a timestamp, and optional metadata headers.

+### Consumer Groups.
+Consumer group can have multiple consumers that subscribe to the same topic, allowing the system to process messages in parallel.
+    Consumer groups are a way to manage multiple consumers of a messaging system that work together to process messages from one or more topics.
+    Each consumer group ensures that all messages in the topic are processed, and each message is processed by only one consumer within the group.
+    This approach allows for parallel processing and load balancing among consumers.
+    For example, in Apache Kafka, a consumer group can have multiple consumers that subscribe to the same topic, allowing the system to process messages in parallel and distribute the workload evenly.

+### Load Balancing in Kafka (balancing messages in partitions)
+    Kafka uses a referred to as "sticky partitioning" to provide load balancing functionality.
+    This algorithm locks each message to a specific partition, and then distributes new messages to the next available partition in a round-robin fashion.
+This ensures that load is spread evenly across partitions and that remain balanced.

+### Compression and Batching in Kafka
+    Message batching is the process of combining multiple messages into a single batch before processing or transmitting them.
+    This approach can improve throughput and reduce the overhead of processing individual messages.

+    Compression, on the other hand, reduces the size of the messages, leading to less network bandwidth usage and faster transmission.
+    For example, Apache Kafka supports both batching and compression:
+    Producers can batch messages together, and the system can compress these batches using various compression algorithms like Snappy or Gzip, reducing the amount of data transmitted and improving overall performance.
 </details>

 <details>